cloud-solutions/zend-sentry/README.md

 exceptions and errors.
 Sentry creates nice reports in real time and aggregates your logged data for you.

 ## What's ZendSentry
-It is a module that builds the bridge between your Zend Framework 2 application and the Sentry service.
+It is a module that builds the bridge between your Zend Framework 3 application and the Sentry.io service.
 It's extremely easy to setup and does a lot of things out-of-the-box.

 Features and capabilities: